-TEACHING Account Expiry FAQ
+TEACHING Domain Account Expiry FAQ

 This question-and-answer list doesn't answer all the questions that people often have about expired accounts, but here are the answers to the most commonly asked questions.

-Please direct unanswered questions and problems to us at accounts@student.cs.uwaterloo.ca.
+Please direct unanswered questions and problems to us at cscf.accounts@uwaterloo.ca .

 Q: Why is my account going away?

-A: Accounts exist because they have a sponsor.
-The Dean sponsors basic accounts for students in the faculty, individual instructors sponsor accounts for their courses (which will temporarily give accounts to students from outside the faculty), and researchers sponsor accounts for themselves and their assistants.
-When an account no longer has a sponsor, it expires, and this message is sent to the account warning that it has entered a period of grace during which the owner may do cleanup, such as copying valuable files to somewhere else.
+A: Accounts exist because they are sponsored.
+The Dean sponsors basic accounts for students in the Faculty of Mathematics, individual instructors sponsor accounts for their courses (including for students outside the faculty), and researchers sponsor accounts for themselves and their assistants.

 Q: What about my disk quota?